World War II in the Pacific

 The Army also used suicide planes.

-- 21 Oct44 Two planes with volunteers flew from the Philippines to attack US carriers.
+- 21 Oct44 Two planes with volunteers flew from the Philippines to attack U.S. carriers and crashed HMAS Australia.

-attacks of the war, coordinated with the IJN attack on Leyte Gulf, hit the escort carriers and sank
+attacks of the war, coordinated with the IJN attack in Leyte Gulf, hit the escort carriers and sank

 Kitkun Bay.
 In all, 7 carriers were hit and 40 other types damaged;